-&lt;sup>16 A haha is a ditch with a wall on its inner side below ground level, forming a boundary to a park or garden without interrupting the view.
+16 A haha is a ditch with a wall on its inner side below ground level, forming a boundary to a park or garden without interrupting the view.

-Beyond Hawkhill one passed Lesbury, and soon after at a road junction swung left towards Alnmouth which is situated at the estuary of the river Aln, an estuary which then harboured small fishing craft as well as yachts.
+small fishing craft as well as yachts.
 'Nat' Dunn, already mentioned, always asked us to lunch at least once.
 On other visits, we climbed the hill to the north of the town which overlooked the golf course on the low ground between it and the sea, and on which stood a one-time fort converted into a cafe where we ate our tea.

 Long expeditions by dog-cart took us as far afield as Seahouses whence we walked along the shore as far as Bamburgh passing Monks House on the way.
 Monks house was once the home of the heroine Grace Darling who rowed out alone into a stormy sea one night to rescue the crew of a fishing boat in distress.
-It used to serve the Paynter family as their seaside resort for bathing, fishing, and for trips to the Farne and Holy Islands.
+It used to serve the Paynter family as their seaside resort for bathing, fishing, and for trips to the Farne17 and Holy Islands18.
 By all accounts the annual exodus involved a convoy of carts to carry all the family and its paraphernalia.